-But first, a request: email me and tell me how COVID has changed your relationship with food.
-This doesn't have to be related to sustainability unless it's relevant to you — I'm just curious!
+But first, a request: email us and tell us how COVID has changed your relationship with food.
+This doesn't have to be related to sustainability unless it's relevant to you — We're just curious!

 🎯 Action step 1 of 4: READ — Let's start by looking at a few articles together.

-When we wrote about holiday food waste last year, I discovered a 2016 article claiming turkey - just Thanksgiving turkey - is expected to have an annual waste amount of 200 million pounds.
+When we wrote about holiday food waste last year, we discovered a 2016 article claiming turkey—just Thanksgiving turkey—is expected to have an annual waste amount of 200 million pounds.
 It's $293 million bucks in food waste.
 So please, gobble it before it gobbles the landfills.

-Highlighted article: How food waste has gotten worse during COVID (Source: the problem of food waste)
+How has food waste has gotten worse during COVID?
+(Foodprint)

 🏁 Checkpoint: This is the end of action step 1 of 4: READ.